 - 3.2.18 Once the full system has been applied, and has been accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.2.19 Any areas of under thickness are to be brought up to the minimum thickness specified.
 This must be carried out within the overcoating limits specified for the product.
 International Paint must be consulted when other than a small number of film thickness readings are above the max allowable see Section 2.3. - 3.2.20 It is recommended that completed tanks are "water tested" to highlight any pinholes or mechanical damages in the tank coating that are difficult to detect by normal visual inspection.
-The duration of cure required prior to water testing may be found in section 2.
-Any defective areas identified after water testing are to be repaired in accordance with the recommendations of the International Paint Technical Service representative.
+Any defective areas identified are to be repaired in accordance with the recommendations of the International Paint Technical Service representative.
 Refer to section 5.13 for details.